 The Old Testament Lesson for this Sunday is from the book of the prophet Jeremiah.
-The text is Jeremiah 23:16-29 and is part of a larger section of chapter 23 (vs. 9-40) which speaks very directly concerning ungodly, false prophets, and even against the priests.
+The text is Jeremiah 23:16-29 and is part of a larger section of chapter 23 (verses 9-40) which speaks very directly concerning ungodly, false prophets, and even against the priests.
 Similar to Ezekiel 34, the shepherds (prophets and priests) who have been charged with the care and nurture of the LORD’s sheep have been more concerned with their own needs and desires.
-More to the point, these false and lying prophets have been saying what the people want to hear and claiming it is the word of the LORD.
-Like St. Paul writes concerning those who preach and speak words to scratch our itching ears, the LORD through Jeremiah’s prophecy speaks of those who do not know Him or His will or His Word speaking the “party line” to please those in power and control.
+More to the point, these false and lying prophets have been saying what the people want to hear and claiming it is the Word of the LORD.
+Like Saint Paul writes concerning those who preach and speak words to scratch our itching ears, through Jeremiah’s prophecy the LORD speaks of those who do not know Him or His will or His Word and are speaking the “party line” to please those in power and control.
 Basically, they are Old Testament “yes men” and the LORD is not at all amused by their antics.

 As we look at this text one might at first struggle to find the Gospel.
 The condemnation of the false prophets and priests is quite strong.
-In preaching I would point to verse 23 and use the “real presence” of God with His people as the means to show the Gospel to the people in the pew.
-We have a God who is with us—who cares for us, pays attention—and who is angry at those who would lead us astray and speaks falsehoods to us concerning Him.
+In preaching, consider pointing to verse 23 and use the “real presence” of God with His people as the means to show the Gospel to the people in the pew.
+We have a God who is with us, who cares for us, pays attention, and who is angry at those who would lead us astray and speaks falsehoods to us concerning Him.
 The LORD desires to be with us and will show His wrath toward those who would sever this relationship!

 23:16 הַנְּבִאִים הַנִּבְּאִים (han-ne-vi-Im han-nib-be-Im) “the prophets, the ones prophesying (to you)” literally: of the prophets who prophesy.